clement-lo/my-in-vivo-electrophysiology-analysis/README.md

 # In Vivo Electrophysiology Data Analysis

 This repository contains Python code and Jupyter notebooks for processing and analyzing in vivo electrophysiology datasets.
-The project demonstrates automated pipelines for data preprocessing, feature extraction, and statistical analysis.
+It showcases a robust, automated pipeline for data preprocessing, feature extraction, and statistical analysis tailored to the study of neural activity.

 ## Project Overview

-In vivo electrophysiology is used to study the electrical properties of living neurons.
-This repository provides an end-to-end analysis workflow, including:
+In vivo electrophysiology enables the investigation of electrical properties in living neuronal circuits.
+This project provides a comprehensive analysis workflow with a focus on reproducibility, modularity, and clarity, covering the following key steps:

-- **Data Preprocessing:** Noise reduction, filtering, and artifact removal.
+- **Data Preprocessing:** Includes noise reduction (bandpass filtering, notch filtering), artifact removal (e.g., movement artifacts), and signal alignment.
-- **Feature Extraction:** Calculating spike rates, local field potentials (LFPs), and other key metrics.
+- **Feature Extraction:** Automated extraction of relevant metrics like spike rates, inter-spike intervals (ISIs), local field potentials (LFPs), and power spectral densities (PSDs).
-- **Data Analysis:** Statistical testing, visualization, and automated reporting.
+- **Data Analysis:** In-depth statistical analysis (e.g., t-tests, ANOVAs, correlation analysis) integrated with visualization techniques such as raster plots, PSTHs, and time-frequency analyses.
+- **Automated Reporting:** Generates customizable summary reports in LaTeX/Markdown format with key figures and metrics.

 ## Repository Structure

-- `data/`: Example datasets and raw data files.
+The repository is organized for easy navigation and scalability:

+- `data/`: Contains raw and preprocessed datasets.
+An example dataset is included for demonstration.
-- `notebooks/`: Jupyter notebooks for interactive data exploration.
+- `notebooks/`: Jupyter notebooks providing step-by-step interactive analysis.
+These include exploratory data analysis (EDA), signal processing, and statistical testing workflows.
-- `src/`: Python scripts for data processing, feature extraction, and analysis.
+- `src/`: Modular Python scripts for pipeline automation:
+    - `preprocessing.py`: Handles data cleaning, filtering, and alignment.
+    - `feature_extraction.py`: Extracts spikes, LFPs, and other relevant features.
+    - `analysis.py`: Performs statistical analysis and generates visualizations.
+    - `reporting.py`: Compiles analysis results into summary reports.
-- `tests/`: Unit tests to validate the code.
+- `tests/`: Unit tests to validate the functionality of key modules, ensuring code reliability.
-- `.github/`: GitHub Actions configuration for CI.
+- `.github/`: GitHub Actions for continuous integration (CI), ensuring code quality and functionality.
-- `environment.yml`: Conda environment with all dependencies.
+- `environment.yml`: Conda environment file listing all dependencies for consistent setup.
 - `requirements.txt`: Dependencies list for pip users.
-- `.python-version`: Python version file for `pyenv` users.
+- `.python-version`: Specifies the Python version for users leveraging `pyenv`.

 ## Getting Started

-You have two options for setting up the Python environment: using Conda or `pyenv` with `venv`.
-Choose the method that works best for you.
+This project supports flexible environment setup using either Conda or `pyenv` + `venv`.
+Follow the steps below based on your preferred method.

 ### Option 1: Installation Using Conda